What’s the Difference Between a “Hybrid” Fruit and a “GMO?”

 A: A GMO, or Genetically Modified Organism, has had its DNA altered via genetic engineering to make it more disease, pest, or chemical resistant, or to include desirable characteristics such as size, color, enhanced nutrition, or stability (shelf life).

-GMO produce might include things such as tomatoes that have been genetically altered to stay firm, or corn, soybean, or sugar beets modified to resist pests and/or weed killers or to be more drought tolerant.
-The FruitGuys never use GMO fruit, vegetables, or products.
+GMO produce might include things such as tomatoes that have been genetically altered to stay firm, or corn, soybeans, or sugar beets modified to resist pests and/or weed killers or to be more drought tolerant.
+The FruitGuys never uses GMO fruits or vegetables.
 We supported Prop 37, the 2012 California ballot initiative that would have required GMO products to be labeled so consumers can choose for themselves.

 While the World Health Organization states “no effects on human health have been shown as a result of the consumption of such foods by the general population in the countries where they have been approved,” there have not been any studies addressing concerns about allergies and unknown long-term effects on human health.
 Some studies have shown potential harm to non-modified plants and animals, including unintended crossbreeding, pesticide resistance, and population changes.